tystar86/python_exercises/Tasks/math.md

 ```

 #52.
->Write a Python program to shuffle the following elements randomly.
+>Write a function to shuffle the following elements randomly.

 **Sample elements :** [1, 2, 3, 4, 5, 6, 7]